arskom/spyne/README.rst

     python setup.py develop

-so that you can painlessly test your pathces.
+so that you can painlessly test your patches.

 Contributing
 ============